BokononPL/TeyonInternship/README.md

 - Turn indicators ;)

-- Support for gamepads and steering wheels (NOTE: this feature is completely untested because I didn't have those input devices to test it)
+- Support for gamepads (NOTE: this feature is completely untested because I didn't have a gamepad to test it)

 ### Keyboard controls: